 Reduced network costs—Junos node slicing enables interconnection of GNFs through internal switching fabrics, which leverages Abstracted Fabric (af) interface, a pseudo interface that represents a first class Ethernet interface behavior.
 With af interface in place, companies no longer need to depend on physical interfaces to connect GNFs, resulting in significant savings.

 Reduced time-to-market for new services and capabilities—Each GNF can operate on a different Junos software version.
 This advantage enables companies to evolve each GNF at its own pace.
 If a new service or a feature needs to be deployed on a certain GNF, and it requires a new software release, only the GNF involved requires an update.
 Additionally, with the increased agility, Junos node slicing enables service providers and enterprises to introduce highly flexible Everything-as-a-service business model to rapidly respond to ever-changing market conditions.

 Components of Junos Node Slicing

-Junos Node Slicing allows a single MX Series router to be partitioned to appear as multiple, independent routers.
+Junos node slicing enables you to partition a single MX Series router to make it appear as multiple, independent routers.
 Each partition has its own Junos OS control plane, which runs as a virtual machine (VM), and a dedicated set of line cards.
 Each partition is called a guest network function (GNF).